sweng-epfl/public/lectures/MobilePlatforms/exercises/Q4/ReadMe.md

   classes that will be used to fetch the stories from the API using [Retrofit](https://square.github.io/retrofit/), a library that makes it easy to fetch data from REST APIs.
-* `ch.epfl.sweng.presentation` (currently empty) will the view-model package.
+* `ch.epfl.sweng.presentation` (currently empty) is the view-model package.
 It will contain the `StoriesViewModel` class, which is the view-model of the application and will responsible for fetching the stories from the Hacker News API and exposing them to the view.
 * `ch.epfl.sweng.view` contains the view of the application.
 It features the `MainActivity` class,